Crikeyy/foundation/foundation/www/releases/version-11/features/asset-management.md

 ### Capital-Work-in-Progress (CWIP) Accounting

-With CWIP, you can track assets appear in your books but are not yet deployed.
-When assets are purchased, the can be held in a placeholder account (CWIP) and the depreciation cycle starts automatically on the day you designate it to come to use.
+With CWIP, you can track assets that appear in your books but are not yet deployed.
+When assets are purchased, they can be held in a placeholder account (CWIP) and the depreciation cycle starts automatically on the day you designate it to come to use.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/TH8u7BgyIag" allowfullscreen></iframe>